Questions with answers and scriptual references

 Question 63: What is the tenth commandment?

-covet thy neighbour's house; thou shalt not covet thy neighbour's wife,nor his manservant, or his mang that is thy neighbour's.
+covet thy neighbour's house; thou shalt not covet thy neighbour's wife, nor his man-servant, nor his maid-servant, nor his ox, nor his ass, nor anything that is thy neighbour's.

 Question 64: What is forbidden in the tenth commandment?